 About the Center for Women in Leadership

-"All of our women are eager to learn in order to lead.
+"Our students are eager to learn in order to lead.
 That's why they came to the Pepperdine Graziadio Business School."

 Dr. Bernice Ledbetter